learn-co-curriculum/react-redux-actions-and-action-creators/README.md

 ## Action Creators

-As we talked about earlier, actions are getting creator all the time in our applications.
-It's kind of a pain to have to create these objects each time we want to dispatch one to the store.
+As we talked about earlier, actions are getting created all the time in our applications.
+It's kind of a pain to have to create these action objects each time we want to dispatch one to the store.
 In Redux, we typically create functions, called "Action Creators".
 These are just normal JavaScript functions that return normal JavaScript Objects.

 ```javascript
 function incrementCount(){